A Delicious Guide to Bengali Wedding Menu [2026]

 4. Echorer Dalna

-Echorer dalna is a flavorful Bengali curry made of raw jackfruit (echore).
-It is a popular vegetarian dish known for its taste and texture and it is often served with rice or chapati.
+Echorer dalna is a tasty Bengali curry prepared with raw jackfruit (echore).
+It is a favourite veg dish renowned for its flavor and texture and is usually served with chapati or rice.

 Echorer Dalna